 Why Content Marketing Matters to Search Engines

 Consumers turn to search engines for solutions to their problems.
 Sometimes your best opportunity to win new customers is to be there when they Google it.
-In fact, you may have already established a search engine optimization (SEO) plan.
+In fact, you may already be working with a partner who specializes in Search Engine Optimization to develop a plan that works for you.
 You may also know that search engines frequently update the algorithms they use to crawl the web, so they can continuously improve the quality of results that we see when we do a search.

 Google’s updates in recent years increasingly reward quality and punish low quality.
 And what does quality mean for Google?
 For one thing, up-to-date content is rewarded.
 So publishing fresh articles, and updating your existing content, will help you maintain a strong showing on search engine results pages (SERPs) and keep people coming back to your site.